25Harry/CCTech_Programs/README.md

-Question 2 : Calculate the surface of the building exposed to sunlight?
+<b>Program 2 : Calculate the surface of the building exposed to sunlight?</b>
 Description : Given a coordinates of buildings and source point 'p' of sunlight.
 Calculate the length of building exposed to sunlight having the source at point p.